 A radiofrequency neurotomy is a type of injection procedure in which a heat lesion is created on certain nerves with the goal of interrupting the pain signals to the brain, thus eliminating the facet or sacroiliac joint pain.
 A medial branch neurotomy affects the nerves carrying pain from the facet joints, and a lateral branch neurotomy affects nerves that carry pain from the sacroiliac joints.

 These medial or lateral branch nerves do not control any muscles or sensation in the arms or legs so there is no danger of negatively affecting those areas.
 The medial branch nerves do control small muscles in the neck and mid or low back, but loss of these nerves has not proved harmful.
-Contact our pain clinic today for treatment.
+Contact our pain clinic in Chicago today for treatment.